dapr/installer-bundle/README.md

 This step creates the following defaults:

-1. components folder which is later used during `dapr run` unless the `--components-path` option is provided.
+1. an empty components folder which is later used during `dapr run` unless the `--components-path` option is provided.
 For Linux/MacOS, the default components folder path is `$HOME/.dapr/components` and for Windows it is `%USERPROFILE%\.dapr\components`.
-2. component files in the components folder called `pubsub.yaml` and `statestore.yaml`.
-3. default config file `$HOME/.dapr/config.yaml` for Linux/MacOS or for Windows at `%USERPROFILE%\.dapr\config.yaml` to enable tracing on `dapr init` call.
+2. default config file `$HOME/.dapr/config.yaml` for Linux/MacOS or for Windows at `%USERPROFILE%\.dapr\config.yaml`.
 Can be overridden with the `--config` flag on `dapr run`.

-> Note: To emulate *online* dapr initialization using `dapr init`, you can also run redis/zipkin containers as follows:
+> Note: To emulate *online* dapr initialization using `dapr init`, you can also run redis/zipkin containers as follows.
+You would also need to update the default config file to enable tracing and add component files in the components folder to load them on `dapr init` call:
 ```
 1. docker run --name "dapr_zipkin" --restart always -d -p 9411:9411 openzipkin/zipkin
 2. docker run --name "dapr_redis" --restart always -d -p 6379:6379 redislabs/rejson